JulianBell106/lamulettipizza/PROJECT.md

 | Pizza card hover | Gold border glow | Red ring `rgba(196,39,26,0.25)` + lift | Consistent with red-left-accent language |
 | `.status-preparing` | `rgba(255,130,50,...)` orange | `rgba(217,59,37,...)` red-aligned | Matches new ember token |

-**Post-session fix (inter-session):** Mobile `.m-menu-card` was missing `border-left: 3px solid var(--fire)`.
-The red left accent was added to `.d-pizza-card` (desktop) in Session 12 but not carried across to the mobile equivalent.
-One-line fix applied directly.
-Also: duplicate pizza card images (Marinara/Margherita showing same photo) were a Google Sheet data issue — wrong ibb.co URL in the Margherita image column — fixed in sheet, no deploy needed.

-**What was tried and rejected:** Cream background (`#F5ECD6`) for the desktop menu section.
-Looked out of place — breaks the premium dark brand feel.
-The section needed more darkness, not less.

 **Dietary badge classes:**
 ```css
 .diet-badge      — base pill styles